 - Any multi-campus course approved as a certificate elective cannot count as an institution specific course

 This case-based course introduces students to the basic concepts and tools that business, engineering, and the liberal arts (science, social science, and the humanities) bring to a consideration of sustainability.
 It is team-taught by three faculty members, one from each institution, with coursework fully integrated across the three approaches.
-The course will draw empirical material from, and apply concepts and tools, to the sustainability of a city block.
+The course will draw empirical material from, and apply concepts and tools, to a semester long case (such as the sustainability of a city block, the transition to clean energy worldwide, or the life-cycle of a common consumer product).
+Course meetings will take place at Wellesley, Olin, and Babson colleges.

-Prerequisites: Declared participation in the certificate program, and completion of the Introductory Course and three out of four elective courses for the program.
+Prerequisites: Declared participation in the certificate program, and completion of the Introductory Course and two out of three elective courses for the program.

 Image courtesy of dan / FreeDigitalPhotos.net